elab-development/internet-tehnologije-2024-projekat-forum_app_20210013_20210133/backend/README.md

 ### 4. Run the Project

-To start the application, run:
+To start the application, make sure you are in the backend directory, then run:

 ```
 npm start